rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 1. If you don't have any existing notifier, click **create one** and you will be directed to the notifiers page.
 Follow the [instruction](https://rancher.com/docs/rancher/v2.x/en/tools/notifiers-and-alerts/#adding-notifiers) to add a notifier.
 If you have already configured notifiers, click **Add Recipient** button.

 1. Select a notifier from the dropdown, then input recipient or use the default one.
-By clicking **Add Recipient** button, you can configure to send notifications to different notifiers or multiple recipients.
+By clicking the **Add Recipient** button, you can send notifications to different notifiers or multiple recipients.

 {{% /tab %}}
 {{% tab "By YAML" %}}